A Quiet Beach, Turtles and a National Park

 Day 1 : Kuching – Sematan – Tanjung Datu National Park

 You will be picked up from your hotel in Kuching for the approximate one and half hour journey to Sematan town.
-After lunch at a local restaurant here, you will take a boat ride to Tanjung Datu National Park.
-The boat ride is approximately an hour depending on the sea condition.
-Low tide or rough sea conditions may prevent boat landings at the park HQ.
-As such, a short 15-walk from the landing at the small bay of Telok Upas will get you to Park HQ.
+After lunch at a local restaurant here, you will travel by road to Telok Melano which will take half an hour.
+If the sea is rough, then a trek of 3.7km along the Telok Melano trail will take you to the park.
+A boat ride is always the faster and convenient option.
+A short 15-min walk from the landing at the small bay of Telok Upas will get you to Park HQ.
 It will be in the early afternoon at this point.
 The rainforest beckons.
 Hike with your guide to the Viewpoint trails and then visit the turtle hatchery.
 By this time, the beach and the sea will look very inviting.
 After dinner, go on a night tour of the jungle in search of wild boar, sambar deer, mouse deer, barking deer, civet cats and other nocturnal creatures.
 You return to the park hoping that mother nature will smile on you in the form of turtle landings.

 As with things of nature, turtle sightings are not guaranteed.
 Accommodation at Tanjung Datu National Park is basic (dormitory style).